 - 5 ounces Bacon Thick cut, slice into 1/2 inch pieces

-- 1 Onion Large, coarsely chopped
+- 1 Onion Large

 - 2 tablespoons White wine Dry varietal, Riesling recommended